meet the team.

 Eleni Zaptses joined The New Quarterly as Managing Editor in November 2021.
-She is a writer and marketing professional born and raised in Waterloo Region.
+She is a writer and marketing professional born and raised in Waterloo Region to immigrant parents from Greece.
 She is honoured to be applying her marketing skills and affinity for organization as a part of the X Page team!

 Tarunima Mittal is presently pursuing her MA in Child Study and Education at the University of Toronto as a Primary-Junior Teacher Candidate.
 When she is not thinking and reading about children and education, she enjoys creating art that captures people and their personalities.
 She is inspired by stories and by beauty emerging in unexpected places.
 One day, Tarunima aspires to illustrate a children's book.